lga1567-cyber/TapeComputer-Decroation/README.md

-Please unzip this file and put .jar file into your mods folder And don't forget to install geckolib
+Please unzip this file and put one of .jar file into your mods folder (the newest is recommended) And don't forget to install geckolib